henricasanova/meteor_deploy_on_rhel6/README.md

 	node main.js
 ```

-You should see the Meteor app server running in the terminal, provided your app finds what it expects in terms of config files and environment variables (PORT, MONGO_URL, ROOT_URL, METEOR_SETTINGS, etc.).
+You should see the Meteor app server running in the terminal, provided your app finds what it expects in terms of config files and environment variables (PORT, MONGO_URL, ROOT_URL, METEOR_SETTINGS).
 You can connect to it on the default Meteor port if launching a web browser from the VM, or perhaps directly if you asked ITS to open that port, which as we'll see shortly is not required.

 We'll see later how to make all this into a persistent service, but first...